ameseee/kwk-curriculum-site/web-app/lessons/js-functions/index.md

 //=> You should walk a total of 3 minutes.
 ```

+A couple things to know about `return`:
+- Each function can only return **one** value
+- If we don't explicitly return a value with the return keyword, the default return value is `undefined`
+- Once the program reads the `return` keyword and the rest of the code on that line, it will exit that function.
+So, no code written below the `return` keyword will ever be read.

 <div class="try-it">
   <h2>Turn & Talk</h2>
   <p>With your partner, read through each line of the code above.
 With as much technical vocabulary as possible, explain what is happening at each line.</p>